giorgimariachiara/COD/README.md

 # COD
-The contents of this data analysis project are made available for informational purposes only.
-                     The project is not intended to provide professional or expert advice, and any use of this project is at the user's own risk.

-                    The information contained in this project is based on publicly available data sources and is provided "as is" without warranty of any kind, express or implied.
-The project may contain errors, inaccuracies, or outdated information, and the authors make no representation or warranty as to the accuracy, completeness, or reliability of the information presented.

-                    Additionally, please note that this project was developed for the final exam of the course "Information Visualization"
-                     (a.y.
-2022/2023) held by Prof. Marilena Daquino @ Alma Mater Studiorum - University of Bologna, MA "DHDK."
-                      The project was carried out by <a href="https://github.com/giorgimariachiara">Maria Chiara Giorgi</a> and <a href="https://github.com/elizastuglik">Eliza Stuglik</a>.

-                      The foundational data for this project was sourced from <a href="https://dati.camera.it">dati.camera.it</a>, which operates under the
-                      <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International (CC BY 4.0)</a> license.
-                      Proper attribution is hereby given to <a href="https://dati.camera.it">dati.camera.it</a> for providing the initial dataset.

-                      To enhance the dataset and fill in missing or incomplete data, additional information was integrated from Wikipedia and Wikidata.
-Contents from Wikipedia are licensed under the
-        <a href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)</a> license.
-        Wikidata operates under the <a href="https://creativecommons.org/publicdomain/zero/1.0/">Creative Commons CC0 License</a>, dedicating its contents to the public domain.

-        Accordingly, any derivative work from this project that integrates data from these sources should respect and adhere to the terms of the respective licenses.
+This data analysis is provided purely for informational purposes and is not intended to offer professional or expert advice.
+Users are advised to approach the content at their own risk.
+Based on publicly accessible data sources, the information is presented "as is", without any warranties, either explicit or implicit.
+While every effort has been made to ensure accuracy, the authors cannot guarantee the absence of errors, inaccuracies, or outdated details.
+It's noteworthy that this endeavor was undertaken as a final examination for the "Information Visualization" course during the academic year 2022/2023, supervised by Prof. Marilena Daquino at Alma Mater Studiorum - University of Bologna, MA "DHDK".
+The contributors to this analysis are <a href="https://github.com/giorgimariachiara">Maria Chiara Giorgi</a> and <a href="https://github.com/elizastuglik">Eliza Stuglik</a>.
+The core data was sourced from <a href="https://dati.camera.it">dati.camera.it</a>, licensed under the <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International (CC BY 4.0)</a>.
+To supplement and address gaps in the primary dataset, information from Wikipedia and Wikidata was also incorporated.
+Wikipedia's content falls under the <a href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)</a> license, while Wikidata's data aligns with the <a href="https://creativecommons.org/publicdomain/zero/1.0/">Creative Commons CC0 License</a>.
+Consequently, any adaptations of this analysis that draw from these sources should ensure compliance with the terms specified in the respective licenses.